That YouTube video has 10 million views. Is any of it true?

 Heard something like this?
 Paste the video link and find out.

-Why Lenz beats manual fact-checking
+Why Lenz beats manual verification

 - You don’t need to watch the whole video.
 Lenz listens so you don’t have to, and surfaces the claims that matter.